google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 ## The Tools

 We'll cover a few basics here.
-There's much more information available in the DevTools documentation for Chrome and in [some location in the Firefox documentation].
+There's much more information available in the DevTools documentation for Chrome.
 The information here is for Chrome.

-*DevTools Window*&mdash;If you right click on any web page and select "Inspect Element" you'll see the DevTools window.
+**DevTools Window**&mdash;If you right click on any web page and select "Inspect Element" you'll see the DevTools window.
 Use this to debug clients just as you would any other script.
 This isn't where you debug service workers.

 ![the devtools window](images/devtools-window.png)

-*chrome://inspect#service-workers&mdash;Type this in the address bar of a new tab.
+**chrome://inspect#service-workers**&mdash;Type this in the address bar of a new tab.
 You'll see a list of active service workers.
 Notice the two links under each entry.
 The 'terminate' link obviously terminates the service worker.
 If you click the 'inspect' link you'll see that a second DevTools window opens showing